 Warming, filling, and perfect for this polar freeze Toronto has experienced this winter.
 The recipe made enough for our family of three (and a pregnant me) to have for two dinners.
 So I would say serves 4-6 people.

 Want to do a veg on the side?
 I like a simple green salad with cucumber and greens, or roasted cauliflower florets with olive oil, salt and pepper and lemon.

 2 cloves garlic chopped

 1/2 tsp cinnamon

 fresh black pepper to taste (I like a lot)

-Holding the skewer with your left hand over the parchment lined pan, scoop some of the meat mixture with your right and form it along the skewer.
+Holding the skewer with your left hand on the parchment lined pan, scoop some of the meat mixture with your right and form it along the skewer.
 I find it easiest to lay it on the lined pan and form the kebob along the skewer.
 Put only four or five skewers per pan at once.
 Bake for 17 minutes or until slightly browned.
 Then remove the cooked kebobs to a waiting plate and form the last batch.
 Makes 8-10 beef kebobs.
-I serve with basmati rice cooked to package instructions and chopped Italian parsley.
+I serve with basmati rice and chopped flat leaf parsley.
 As well as the following super simple mint garlic yogurt sauce.

 Ingredients for mint garlic yogurt sauce:

 1 clove garlic finely chopped